-Weapons work can seem mysterious There’s more confusing etiquette and tradition to figure out, and even more new words to learn.
+Weapons work can seem mysterious.
+There’s additional confusing etiquette and tradition to figure out, and even more new words to learn.
 Plus there are people swinging sticks at you!
 It can be a little intimidating.
 So if you’re thinking about trying weapons classes, but are a little nervous about the whole thing, take heart, you will do just fine.
-Here are ten tips to help you jump in: